 A/Prof Chris Lawrence (pictured right) is an Indigenous researcher at the University of Technology Sydney who conducted his Masters and PhD research in Indigenous communities and has extensive experience in Indigenous health.

 A/Prof Tuck Leong of University of Technology Sydney is an expert on Human-Computer Interaction and Participatory Design.

-Dr Greg Wadley is a lecturer at the University of Melbourne who studies technologies for health and wellbeing and has authored papers on anthropology of drug use and research in sensitive settings.
+Dr Greg Wadley is a lecturer at the University of Melbourne who studies technologies for health and wellbeing, mental health and addiction, and has authored papers on drug use and research in sensitive settings.

 Dr Simon Graham conducted his Masters and PhD research in technology-for-health in the Aboriginal Community Controlled Health Services in New South Wales, and is conducting a 2017 Fullbright Scholarship project to use social media to support young people’s health in the USA

 Professor Nic Bidwell of the University of Namibia is a leading author on the design and evaluation of technology to support Indigenous wellbeing.
 Most of her research takes place in Africa and Australia.